Free and Interacting Short-Range Entangled Phases of Fermions: Beyond the Ten-Fold Way: Free fermionic systems with a unitary symmetry

 If $r$ is of $\RR$-type, only scalar matrices commute with all $r(\hg)$.
 (Hence $r\otimes_\RR \CC$ is a complex irreducible representation of $\hG$.
 This is an equivalent characterization of $\RR$-type irreducibles.)
 Hence $A_r$ must have the form

-where $Y_r$ is a real skew-symmetric matrix of size $n\times n$.
-There are no further constraints on $Y$, so such a block can be thought of as describing $\dimr$ copies of a system of class D.
+where $\cA$ is a real skew-symmetric matrix of size $n\times n$.
+There are no further constraints on $\cA$, so such a block can be thought of as describing $\dimr$ copies of a system of class D, i.e. a free fermion system whose only symmetry is the fermion parity.
+In particular,